-

 Overture organizes key set up elements in one clear, interactive node layout paired with the visual editor.
 This makes it easy for users to follow each step, build their experiment smoothly, and see their progress at a glance.

-A redesigned preview, Launch Readiness monitor, and a new publish center to ensure customers can launch without worry.
+A redesigned preview, Launch Readiness monitor, and a new publish center to ensure customers can launch their tests without worry.

 45%